mblackonline/mblackonline.github.io/_posts/2025-07-19-Installing Linux Mint.md

 * **For Windows PCs:** If your PC doesn’t boot from the USB, you may need to enter your computer’s BIOS/UEFI settings and temporarily disable the **“Secure Boot”** feature. [^4]

-* **For Newer Intel Macs (with T2 Security Chip, 2018-2020):** Newer Macs have security features that you must disable before you can install Linux.
+* **For Newer Intel Macs (with T2 Security Chip, 2018-2020):** Newer Macs have security features that need to be  disabled before you can install Linux.
 This is a two-part process that happens in Recovery Mode *before* you boot from the USB.
     1. First, turn off your Mac.
 Press the power button and immediately hold **Command (⌘) + R** to boot into Recovery Mode.
     2. From the Utilities menu at the top of the screen, open the **Startup Security Utility**.
 Apply these two settings:
         * Set **Secure Boot** to “No Security”.